 a9s MongoDB for PCF

 This documentation describes the a9s MongoDB for Pivotal Cloud Foundry (PCF) tile. a9s MongoDB for PCF enables on-demand provisioning of VM-based, dedicated MongoDB servers and clusters.
 Developers can create instances of a MongoDB server or cluster using Apps Manager or the Cloud Foundry Command Line interface (cf CLI) and bind these instances to an application.
-Depending on your service plan, a service instance may be associated with a single, dedicated virtual machine or a set of VMs consisting of multiple virtual machines containing a MongoDB replica set cluster.
+Depending on your service plan, a service instance may be associated with a single, dedicated VM or a set of VMs consisting of multiple VMs containing a MongoDB replica set cluster.

 When you run the cf CLI

-MongoDB service instance provisioning, including virtual machine orchestration, is entirely automated.
+MongoDB service instance provisioning, including VM orchestration, is entirely automated.
 This enables service instances to be highly isolated and shielded by infrastructure virtualization mechanisms.

-Due to the on-demand provisioning on virtual machines, only existing service instances allocate infrastructure resources.
+Due to the on-demand provisioning of VMs, only existing service instances allocate infrastructure resources.
 These resources are released when service instances are destroyed.
-Using on-demand provisioning the number of service instances is not limited by design.
+Using on-demand provisioning, the number of service instances is not limited by design.

 Distributed across multiple infrastructure availability zones, clustered data service plans enable short failover times and are resilient against failures of individual infrastructure hosts or entire availability zones.